 If you want to estimate how many additional calories you should eat after a ride, multiply the distance traveled in kilometers by 25 to 30, depending on how large your frame is.
 So, if you rode 30km and multiplied it by 25, you’ll need an extra 750 calories.

 If your main goal is to lose weight, be careful about how many calories you eat back.
 You need to be in a caloric deficit to lose weight, so experiment with eating back less than your burned calories if the scale isn't budging.

 Here are some extra nutrition tips to improve your cycling:

-- Speak to a dietician before embarking on a training program if you struggle with low blood sugar, diabetes, or anything else that affects how you need to fuel yourself for a ride.
+If you struggle with low blood sugar, diabetes, or anything else that affects how you need to fuel yourself for a ride, speak to a dietician before embarking on a training program.